hbechara/BinaryTree/README.md

 # BinaryTree

-Clone the Github template and add the four traversal methods to the LinkedBinaryTree.
+Clone the Github template and add the three traversal methods to the LinkedBinaryTree.
 All 4 traversal methods should be public and accessible through the Main file.

 ```preorder()```: A method to preorder traverse the binary tree